adamzarn/vapor-base/README.md

 <a name="run"/>

-#### Run
+### Run

 After you've cloned the template, open the project in Xcode by double clicking the **Package.swift** file.
 Once you open the project, the Swift package dependency fetch will start automatically, and when it's finished the **vapor-base** scheme should appear next to the Build/Run and Stop buttons.
+Press the play button and your API will be running at http://localhost:8080!

 <a name="reference"/>